USAFA-ECE/ece281-book/book/ICE/ICE2.md

 1. Double check that you have everything **committed** to your git repo.
 2. Then **push** your changes to your repo.
 3. Make sure all your work appears on GitHub as you expect
+4. Verify that the Action ran successfully on GitHub.

 Congratulations, you have completed In Class Exercise 2!